 4. Correct unwanted behavior through punishment or shouting

 Try not to lose your temper with your cat.
-None of us are saints and sometimes get exasperated.
+None of us are saints and sometimes we get exasperated.

 Never ever physically punish a cat.
 It won’t understand a smack and you could injure it.
 Or it may retaliate by lashing out.